 The most popular tests today are autosomal DNA tests.
 Both men and women can take them and discover living relatives.
 Your matches can share common ancestors with you from ANY branch of your family tree.

 These tests help genealogists extend family trees and help adoptees and others identify biological families and find lost relatives.
-Each test also estimates your ethnic ancestry in percentages.

 But each test has a separate database of testers.
 If you only do one test, you will not be compared with the millions of people in the other databases.
 Experts agree that you need to “fish in all the ponds” to maximize your results.
 But ordering all four tests is expensive.